ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 2 - Yabancı Dil II - Sorular.md

     - D-) went
     - E-) go
     <hr />
 1. The company can&rsquo;t afford to take risk with their capital, but their sales will sharply decrease if they don&rsquo;t take risks.
-I wish&nbsp; that the company .................. afford to take risk.&nbsp;<br />
+I wish that the company .................. afford to take risk. <br />
 <strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - A-) can
     - B-) may